Blog Listen About Listen Free →

 Your attorney is doing their job.
 Your mediator — if you have one — is doing theirs.
 But neither of them is trained to model the financial future of your settlement.
 That’s a different discipline.
 That’s what a CDFA does.

-If you’re dividing a marital estate worth $1M or more?
+But if you’re dividing a marital estate worth $1M or more?
 If there are retirement accounts, pensions, stock options, real estate, or business interests on the table?
 If you’re over 50 and can’t afford a do-over?
-Get the financial analysis done before you sign.
-Not after.

 Frequently Asked Questions